 Periodically, she would swear off competitive running.
 But, running itself, she could not quit.
 It had become such a part of her being.
 The longer she ran, the more natural running had become.
 It was as natural as eating or sleeping.
 It was vitally important to her and as life-sustaining as breathing.

 Where life was generally unstable, running was a constant.
 Jobs went from good to bad.
 People came and went.
 Alcohol worked until it stopped working.
 Drugs worked but caused problems.
 Sex often left her feeling emptier.
+Running was always there.
+Running provided a social network, a physical outlet, a steady stream of endorphins, a distraction from the mundane parts of life, a way to stay in shape, a physical challenge, an identity.

 So, when the pain came, she ignored it, at first.
 Then gradually, she cut back on her running.
 She tried to run through the pain until, finally, it became unbearable.
 When she could no longer run, she went to see the doctors, and her worst fears started to materialize.